yokodev/chocolatin/README.md

 - DevTool : set it for browser source-maps.
 - ExtractCss : extract style into single file (use it in production).
 - Hmr : enabled HMR when you use WebPack web-server.
-- HtmlGenerator : generate HTML file or add style/script into your index.html
+- HtmlGenerator : add style/script into your index.html
 - InlineCss : inline style in document when imported (use it in development).
 - Minify : minify output.
 - NoError : disabled error.